kwabenankyi/Doc2Home/README.md

 # Doc2Home
 Project files and report for Doc2Home, a doctors' surgery management system built for my A-Level Computer Science coursework.
-It scored 100%.
+It received a mark of 100% at grade A*.

 view my YouTube channel at https://www.youtube.com/@kwabenankyi